pengfei99/AntLRExample/README.md

 ### Step 6 Configure the Antlr plugin

 Open your grammar file, in our case it's the `Calculator.g4`.
 Right-click on the code source page.
 You should see a list of action.
-You should see two actions related to Antlr plugin
+You should see three actions related to Antlr plugin
 1. Configure Antlr
 2. Generate Antlr Recognizer
+3. Test rule <name>

 First, we need to configure Antlr to specify how to generate the recognizer.
 Click on the `Configure Antlr` action, you should see below pop up window.